Dan Siegel (attorney): City of Oakland

 Siegel, a long-time friend of Oakland Mayor Jean Quan, served as her Legal Adviser until November 14, 2011, when he resigned in protest of her decision to clear protestors associated with Occupy Wall Street from their camp at Frank H. Ogawa Plaza.
 Siegel subsequently announced, via Twitter: "No longer Mayor Quan's legal advisor.
 Resigned at 2 am.
 Support Occupy Oakland, not the 1% and its government facilitators."

 In 2011, Matthai Kurivila of San Francisco Chronicle described Siegel as "one of Oakland's most active and vocal police critics".

 On January 9, 2014, Siegel announced his candidacy for mayor of Oakland.
-Seigel was not elected, and Libby Schaaf was sworn in on January 5, 2015.
+Siegel was not elected, and Libby Schaaf was sworn in on January 5, 2015.

-Personal life
+Personal life and death

-Siegel and his wife, Anne Butterfield Weills, have lived in Oakland since 1977.
+Siegel and his wife, Anne Butterfield Weills, lived in Oakland beginning in 1977.
 Weills is an attorney who is listed "of counsel" at Siegel, Yee, Brunner & Mehta.
-Their son, Michael, was also an associate at Siegel & Yee.
-Weills' son from a previous marriage, Christopher Weills Scheer, is an author and journalist.
+Their son, Michael, was also previously an associate at Siegel & Yee.
+From 2025 on, Michael served on the Austin City Council, representing District 7.
+Siegel died from cancer at the Kaiser Hospital in Oakland, on July 2, 2025, at the age of 79.